YeoLab/skipper/README.md

 | CLIP_adapter     | Fasta of adapter sequences for CLIP replicate                                                     |
 | CLIP_fastq       | Path to CLIP replicate fastq (multiple files can be entered per cell to be concatenated            |

+Skipper requires multiple CLIP replicates of the same sample to call reproducible windows.
+Enter multiple replicates with the same experiment and sample columns on separate lines, incrementing the replicate number for each replicate.
+The same input replicate can be used in multiple experiments and repeated for the same sample if you estimate overdispersion from CLIP replicates.
+If the same replicate is used for multiple comparisons, the sample and replicate columns must be consistent.

 See the example manifest for the exact formatting and to test running Skipper.

 <h2>Running Skipper</h2>